simetenn/uncertainpy/README.md

 * `xvfbwrapper`

 These are installed with the minimum install.

+`xvfbwrapper` requires `Xvfb`, which can be installed with:

+    sudo apt-get install Xvfb

 Additionally Uncertainpy has a few optional dependencies for specific classes of models and for features of the models.